mTorres95/weedme-doc/README.md

 git submodule update --init --recursive
 ```

+# Add the "How To" flows

-4. Start hugo
+1. Start hugo

 ```
 hugo server
 ```

-5. On your browser, go to `localhost:1313/weedme-doc/` -> the previous
+2. On your browser, go to `localhost:1313/weedme-doc/` -> the previous
 command will indicate that, showing you something like this:
 ```
 Web Server is available at http://localhost:1313/weedme-doc/ (bind address 127.0.0.1)
 ```

-6. Open the `weedme-doc` folder in Visual Studio code
+3. Open the `weedme-doc` folder in Visual Studio code
 ```
 code .
 ```

-7. Go to `PMD > How To` and create a new folder with the name like
+4. Go to `PMD > How To` and create a new folder with the name like
 the PDF you're going to add to the tutorial.

     *Example:* To add [this PDF](https://drive.google.com/file/d/1IPe4rNCSi-XoQx8OHmUmL9QL3A-5560q/view?usp=drive_link)